This page is not by any authority. But you may find this article concise and useful! Confirm what is written here from other sources.

-We don't know that vaccines which are becoming available now will work on most of the mutations of this virus.
+We don't know that vaccines will work on most of the mutations of this virus.
 One has to improve immunity.
 Immunity can be increased by doing exercises (how easy it is to preach) and occasionally taking health supplements some of which are mentioned above.
 Consult your doctor and get you blood tested for deficiencies etc. Sleeping for about 8 hours is good.
 It may help in maintaining positive thinking.

 Keep in touch with near and dear ones by dialing them; its ok if they don't call you back, they may be getting their dose of socialisation by using other forms of communication like social media apps and sites.
 Avoid ego; don't criticize people around you.
 Maintain a few potted indoor plants.

 Don't let your vitamin D level plunge.Soak some daylight specially in winter.
 It also helps us keep warm.
 One study says serum zinc levels lower than 50 µg/dl is problematic.
 In most cases it is helpful to take a regular doze of zinc as soon as you feel like catching cold.
 If you are feeling healthy and fit, do some exercise!

 Low Temperature helps viruses live longer on surfaces (outside hosts) and low humidity decreases our immune response against viruses.
 So do not sleep in temperature below 25 degree Celsius and do not use dehumidifying functions of Air Conditioners.
 If possible do not use ACs without some ventilation.